 It is the day of the Waffle.
 National Waffle Day.
 Våffeldagen.
 Day 6 in lockdown.
 Whatever you want to call this day, it is nevertheless an important one.

-And what type of people would we be if we didn’t share everything that you need to make the ultimate Swedish waffle for yourself?
-Unimaginable.
+Being somewhat experts on all things Scandinavian, what type of people would we be if we didn’t share everything that you need to make the ultimate Swedish waffle for yourself?
+Horrible ones.

 First things first, you need the recipe.
 Making these waffles from scratch isn’t very hard, but if you’re feeling lazy, you can order a Swedish pancake/waffle mix online.

 If you prefer to make it from scratch, see below:

 - 4 dl ( 1 ⅔ cup) of flour

 - 1 tsp baking powder (skip this if you want your waffles crispy)

 - 2 eggs